UniAP2022/UniAP/README.md

 Transcript: "des the head of a parot of the little flowering he seat from a pictureof propotious one of his series of the life of santjurge".

-Origin audio + Universal perturbaion (random-chunk, SNR: 42dB):
+Origin audio + Universal perturbaion (random-chunk, distortion level: -42dB):

 https://user-images.githubusercontent.com/97931505/168981206-081481c9-7c3e-4bae-a7a7-9164e58104e4.mov